 Summer Tree Care (June-August)

 Water to keep plants hydrated.
 In summer, trees and shrubs are faced with high temperatures.
 Keep them hydrated by watering once a week.
-To Water: put your hose on a dribble, place it in the Critical Root Zone, & leave it for 2-3 hours.
+To water, put your hose on a dribble, place it in the Critical Root Zone, and leave it for 2-3 hours.
 Repeat 2 times.

 Learn more about summer tree care